-If you need to borrow medical equipment from the Hacienda Care Center, please contact Bruce Carroll, Kenny Klise or Gary Lamb.
+If you need to borrow medical equipment from the Hacienda Care Center, please contact Bruce Carroll, or Kenny Klise .
 If they don’t answer their telephone, please leave a message stating your name, address and the type of equipment you would like to borrow.
 Your call will be returned.
 Phone numbers can be found in the Resident Directory.

 Please contact the office at (386) 423-5807 for information on the Hacienda Gate Decal Program.

 Recycling will be picked up on Mondays , Garbage and Brush will be picked up on Wednesdays

 All residents are urged to take an active part in our community.

 click here for

 Boating and Fishing Artie Engler 305 731-7898 – Purpose: To improve the focus of the club and involve members in fishing and boating experiences.
 The club meets the second Tuesday of the month at 7:00pm at Club Rio.

 Bingo Henrietta Kane 409-7423, Dick Wood 386 402-7286 A game in which players mark off numbers on cards as the numbers are drawn randomly by a caller, the winner being the first person to mark off five numbers in a row or another required pattern.